 And once things important things in the business are getting done, then we feel less guilt for letting life in.

 Remember, fashion business owners…

 - Tasks can wait until tomorrow.

 - Your business will not implode if you allow other things into your life.

 BUT.
 There is one caveat that I must address.
 This cannot be your excuse to get lazy or put off that project.
 You still have to be disciplined and determined.

 Because what will you look back on and want to remember?
-The fact that you answered all your emails within 24 hours or that fact that you spent your life with the people you love while running a business that had a positive impact on the lives of others?
+The fact that you posted on Instagram every single day or that fact that you spent your life with the people you love while running a business that had a positive impact on the lives of others?